core-wg/cocoa/draft-ietf-core-cocoa.md

 Initiator:
 : The endpoint that sends the message that initiates an exchange.
-  E.g., the party that sends a confirmable message, or a non-confirmable message conveying a request.
+  E.g., the party that sends a confirmable message, or a non-confirmable message (see Section 4.3 of RFC 7252) conveying a request.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and